Clément Marot: Editions

 The most important early editions of Marot's Œuvres were published at Lyon in 1538 and 1544.
 In the second of these the arrangement of his poems which has been accepted in later issues was first adopted; in 1596 an enlarged edition was edited by François Mizière.
 The Parisian printer Denis Janot, however, also printed several important editions of books by Marot.
 Others of later date are those of Nicolas Lenglet Du Fresnoy (The Hague, 1731) and P. Jannet (1868–1872; new ed., 1873–1876), on the whole the best, but there is a very good selection with a still better introduction by Charles d'Héricault, the joint editor of the Jannet edition in the larger Collection Garnier (no date).
 From an elaborate edition by G. Guiffrey only Vol. II and III appeared during his lifetime.
 Robert Yve-Plessis and Jean Plattard completed the edition in 5 vols (Paris, 1874-1931).

 The first 'scientific' edition is by C. A. Mayer in 6 vols.(1958-1980), which follows the arrangement of the material in 'genres' (like the edition 1544).

 The last complete scientific edition is by Gérard Defaux in 2 vols.
 (1990–92).
 Defaux adopts the editing principles of Marot himself, as deducible from his own 1538 edition, mentioned above.

 Influence

 Many of Marot's texts were set as chansons, particularly by his contemporary Claudin de Sermisy.
+His contemporary, the composer Claude Goudimel set Marot's metrical translations of the psalms for four voices – twice : once in simply homophonic harmony and in a second publication more contrapuntally.